TMW-forks/tmwchat/README.md

 /disconnect -- disconnect from TMW server.
 /w NickName message>
+/w "NickName with spaces" message -- send a personal message to NickName / some_message -- send a whisper to the last person who you whispered to.
+               -- it doesn't work if you didn't whisper to anyone yet.
-/w "NickName with spaces" message -- send a personal message to NickName /emote <number> -- show emote (check source code for possible emote codes) /beings -- list players that are near you
+/emote <number> -- show emote (check source code for possible emote codes) /beings -- list players that are near you
 /online -- show online players list